Abu-xz/UrbanGents/to-do-list.md

-checkout page address edit add [] landing page with all product and product details [] search, sort, filter need improvement [] check user is blocked or not [] after order don't go back []
+checkout page address edit add [] landing page with all product and product details [] search, sort, filter need improvement [] after order don't go back []
+Need pagination for all grids []
 [IMP]
-Applied filter should be retained []
+Applied filter should be retained [x]
-Need pagination for all grids []
 Remove html validations [x]
 Check resend timer [x]
-Same product with different size is not possible to add to cart [] Add address form in checkout page [] add Cancel product button []
+Same product with different size is not possible to add to cart [x] Add address form in checkout page [x] add Cancel product button with func[x]
 Add return with an expiry []
 Avoid Blocked user login [x]
-Add proper comments for all functions []
+Add proper comments for all functions [x]